Ryukudz/Rumble-Viewer-Bot/README.md

 ```
 ## How to find the video_id 🧑‍🏫
 ```
-Rumble does not provide an API or a functionality that allows me to fetch video id using the channel name so you will have to do it this way:
+Rumble does not provide any API or a functionality that allows me to fetch video id using the channel name so you will have to do it this way:

 Go to your live livestream
 Click F12 or right click > Inspect